 4.1.
 From 1G to 2G:

 1 December 1979 was the day when the first-generation (1G) mobile network was greeted by Nippon Telegraph and Telephone (NTT) in Tokyo, Japan.
-The rate of data offered by 1G was up to 2.4 kbps and a frequency of 800 MHz, it was deployed to provide analog cellular service which allows users to make voice calls, The first generation of mobile was designed to work on a technique called FDMA (Frequency Division Multiple Access).
+The rate of data offered by 1G was up to 2.4 kbps and a frequency of 800 MHz, it was deployed to provide analog cellular service which allows users to make voice calls, The first generation of mobile networks was designed to work on a technique called FDMA (Frequency Division Multiple Access).
 As it was the base of all the generations of mobile networks, 1G had many drawbacks like low transmission efficiency, no security, poor voice quality, etc. In 1991, the mobile networks revolution kicked off in Finland as second-generation (2G) mobile networks were unleashed by Radiolinja (now part of Elisa Oyj), setting the stage for a new era on the GSM (Global System for Mobile Communications) standard.
-Fulfilling the drawbacks, 2G surpassed its predecessor, 1G, by offering clearer calls, and both the 900 MHz and 1800 MHz frequency bands with a data rate of up to 64Kbps. a is 50Kbps with General Packet Radio Service (GPRS) or 1Mbps with Enhanced Data rates for GSM Evolution i.e. EDGE.
+Fulfilling the drawbacks, 2G surpassed its predecessor, 1G, by offering clearer calls, and efficient data transfer, and gave birth to Short Message Service (SMS).
+2G also introduced international roaming and provided high better network coverage than 1G.
+2G used to operate on both the 900 MHz and 1800 MHz frequency bands with a data rate of up to 64Kbps.
+64Kbps and the top speed of a second-generation mobile network is 50Kbps with General Packet Radio Service (GPRS) or 1Mbps with Enhanced Data rates for GSM Evolution i.e. EDGE.

 4.2.
 From 3G to 4G: